Sample chapters from my novels-in-progress

 “I’ll be right there!”

 Ben put his half-emptied Dopp kit on the toilet tank and headed downstairs.
 He crossed through the sunny kitchen and started down the basement stairs.
 It was dim in the basement with only the light from a few horizontal windows along the tops of the walls letting in the mid-morning sun.
-Tadzio sat holding a shoebox-sized wooden box, a treasure chest, near a hole in the back wall.
+Tadzio sat holding a shoebox-sized wooden box, a treasure chest, near a medium-sized hole in the back wall.
 A flat piece of stone rested on the floor.

 “What is that?”